Fed's Williams: a 'bit' more data could convince on rate hike

-LOS ANGELES, Sept 28 A top Federal Reserve official said on Monday that even "a little bit" more economic data could convince him to support a rate hike at the U.S. central bank's next meeting, in October.
+LOS ANGELES A top Federal Reserve official said on Monday that even "a little bit" more economic data could convince him to support a rate hike at the U.S. central bank's next meeting, in October.

 "We could make a decision to raise rates or not" in October,